Financial Samurai

 7) You let trolls crash your party.

 A random student from Unibocconi in Milan left an angry comment telling me I was lying about how much bloggers can make online.
-He demanded I send him my income statements as proof.
+He demanded I send him my income statements as proof along with some choice words.

-When I asked him why he thought he deserved access to my private info, why he thought he knew so much having just started his site this year, and why he’d want to hurt his reputation online before trying to land a job in finance after graduation, he then sent immature memes making fun of old people and the gay community.
+I asked him why he thought he deserved access to my private info?
+He just started his site this year and was already hurting his reputation online.
+Not smart if he's about to graduate and try to land a job in finance.
+After I questioned him, he then sent immature memes making fun of old people and the gay community.

-Now I was offended, so I forwarded his e-mails to his university’s administration office to tell them to speak to this kid before he ruins his life.
+Now I was offended.
+I forwarded his e-mails to his university's administration office to tell them to speak to this kid before he ruins his life.
 They apologized on his behalf, thanked me for the heads up, and said he has been spoken to.

-It’s too bad there’s so much online bullying nowadays too.
+It's too bad there's so much online bullying nowadays too.
 If you run a blog or online business, you will get trolls.
 Ignore most of them.
-But certainly defend yourself if they’ve gone too far.
-Always defend your honor, just like you would defend the honor of your children and loved ones.
+But certainly defend yourself and the people you care about if they've gone too far.
+Always defend your honor!
+Just like how you will always defend the honor of your children and loved ones.

 8) You never question what you’re getting for your money.